shayandavoodii/OnlinePortfolioSelection.jl/paper/paper.md

 OPSAlgorithm{Float64}(4, [0.12513423100917873 0.1252014698797476 0.12364583463206219 0.0; 0.12513423100917873 0.6243955903607573 0.12364583463206219 0.0; 0.6245973069724639 0.1252014698797476 0.6290624961038135 0.5052279142063506; 0.12513423100917873 0.1252014698797476 0.12364583463206219 0.4947720857936494], "CORN-U")
 ```

 For the sake of coherence, all of the algorithms in the package return the same type of object, which is named `OPSAlgorithm`.
-The returned object has three different fields, number of assets, portfolio matrix, and the name of the algorithm.
+The returned object has three different fields, the number of assets, the portfolio matrix, and the name of the algorithm.
 The portfolio matrix is the matrix of the portfolio vectors where the rows and columns represent the stocks and investment days, respectively.
 The fields of the `model` can be accessed as follows:

 ```julia
 julia> model.n_assets